vc-csv15/EX03-LinkedLists/README.md

 ### `const` Correctness

 In C++, the concept of `const`-correctness is important.
-This means that all functions that do not change the state of the data members shoud be marked as const at the end of the function signature, in both the declaration and definition.
+This means that all functions that do not change the state of the data members should be marked as const at the end of the function signature, in both the declaration and definition.
 For example, the setter and getter for the denominator should be declared as:

 ```cpp